Franmil Reyes Player Props: Royals vs. Twins

 - Reyes hit .221 with 17 doubles, two triples, 14 home runs and 30 walks.

-- He hit a long ball in 14 games a year ago (out of 118 opportunities, 11.9%), leaving the ballpark in 3% of his trips to the plate.
+- Including the 118 games he logged a plate appearance in last season, he homered in 14 of them (11.9%), hitting a home run in 3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.